luttje/filament-user-attributes/README.md

     class User extends Authenticatable implements ConfiguresUserAttributesContract
     {
-        // This trait will store the user attributes configuration in relation to this model.
+        // This trait will store the user attributes configurations for each user.
+Meaning each user can specify different attributes unique to them. use ConfiguresUserAttributes;
-        // Later on we'll use this model to retrieve the configuration. use ConfiguresUserAttributes;
     }
     ```

+Now it's time to setup a resource that should display the user attributes:

+2. Have the resource use the `UserAttributesResource` trait.

+3. In your resource rename the static `form` and `table` methods to become `resourceForm` and `resourceTable` respectively.

+    *Renaming is required so the trait can have control over the form and table.*

-2. Have the resources with the `UserAttributesResource` trait implement `UserAttributesConfigContract` and the `getUserAttributesConfig()` method to return the model with the `ConfiguresUserAttributes` trait.
+4. Have the resource implement the `UserAttributesConfigContract` method `getUserAttributesConfig()` method to return the model instance that decides which custom user attributes are available.
+This is the model with the `ConfiguresUserAttributes` trait (like the user).

+**Your resource should now look something like this:**

     ```php
     use Luttje\FilamentUserAttributes\Contracts\UserAttributesConfigContract;